Family Fostering Logo

 SCOPE OF THIS CHAPTER

-This guidance provides advice on how the Agency should manage and respond to concerns of children and young people identified as being vulnerable to all forms of violent extremism and affected by the radicalisation of others.
+This guidance provides advice on how the Agency should manage and respond to concerns of children and young people identified as being vulnerable to all forms of violent and non-violent extremism and affected by the radicalisation of others.

 RELEVANT GUIDANCE